 The program is designed for undergraduates in good standing who are beyond their first year in the College.
 While the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.
 Because the social sciences sequence is taught in English, there is no language prerequisite, although students are encouraged to take French on campus before the program begins.

-To discuss the Paris: Classics of Social and Political Thought program and the possibility of participating in it, please contact Dana Currier.
+To discuss the Paris: Classics of Social and Political Thought program and the possibility of participating, please contact Kylie Poulin.